 America, with its idealization of the rugged individual, is called the land of the free.
-The struggle between government intervention and individual freedom continues to be a hot topic in American politics, recently surfacing in the national health care debate.
+The struggle between government intervention and individual freedom continues to be a hot topic in American politics.
 In such a climate, we tend to take our freedom for granted.
 But viewing our lives through the lens of the Bhagavad-gita, it is valid to question, “How free are we?”

 Bhagavad-gita 3.27 says, “All actions are performed by the gunas.
 One who misidentiﬁes with the body due to false ego imagines, ‘I am the doer.’ ” A surface reading of this verse leaves one with the idea that the Bhagavad-gita advocates a type of determinism in which one has no free will.
 Indeed, this is a common misperception about Hinduism.
 This idea is dispelled, however, by Baladeva Vidyabhusana in his Gita commentary, where he points to Krishna’s own words in the eighteenth chapter that shed light on the intended meaning of this passage.1